Diegonava150/appium-wdio-js/readme.md

-# WebdriverIO Mobile Automation Framework
+# WebdriverIO Mobile Automation Framework with Appium and JS

 This repository contains an end-to-end mobile automation framework built using WebdriverIO.
 The tests are designed to verify the navigation and functional aspects of a mobile application.